Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 This error, reported in the DWC console, is usually caused by:
 * Other wires running too close to the ribbon cable, creating interference.
 Heater and motor wires can be particularly noisy, route them as far away as possible.
 * Ribbon cable too long, damaged or poorly connected.
 Check installation of ribbon cable.
+Ribbon cable should ideally be not longer than 150mm.
+* Signal reflections have been reported by one user.
+This may have been caused by a ribbon cable that was too long, or damaged.

 ### Duet 3/SBC not on the network (http://duet3.local does not work)